ruialgomes/COFinder/README.md

 # Command line options

---input: The path to the input file.
+--in: The path to the input file.
 Defaults to a file containing 12 "Geminiviridae" alphasatellites if not specified.

 --out: Specifies the output folder name.
 If the folder doesn't exist, it creates a folder named "output" to store results.